rmbinder/documents/README.md

-# documents
+# Documents

-'documents' is an Admidio plugin.
+'Documents' is an Admidio plugin.
 It allows you to display user-related documents in a member's profile.

 Several requirements must be met for this to happen: